Bonf6059/ISA-Medieval/README.md

 # Old updates

 14/11/2025 - "A new look"
-- Renamed Crivice Ointment to Crivice Scent
+- Renamed Crivice Ointment to Crivice Scent and changed recipe
 - Changed textures of:

       - Logo of the mod